planet5D was born when the Canon EOS 5D Mark II was announced and initially, we covered mainly “DSLR video”.

 Here’s a quick summary of what planet5D has available to help you:

-- planet5D blog – our blog of HDSLR news and what is going on behind the scenes
+- planet5D blog – our blog of industry news and commentary and what is going on behind the scenes

-- planet5D HDSLR news – shows the top HDSLR blogs and their 5 most recent posts – stop in daily for one stop HDSLR news!
+- planet5D Industry Headlines – shows the top industry sites and their 5 most recent posts

-- planet5D videolog – a place where we feature HDSLR movies and you rate them
+- cinema@planet5D – a place where we feature great movies and you rate them

 As you can see, there’s a lot going on at planet5D!
-To visit any of the sections, just click on the links and please come back often!
+All of these items are in the menu of every page of the site.

 Giving credit to our sources